rohan-paul/Awesome-JavaScript-Interviews/CSS/relative-absolute-fixed-position.md

 ### Absolute vs Fixed

 Absolutely positioned elements are removed entirely from the document flow.
 That means they have no effect at all on their parent element or on the elements that occur after them in the source code.
 An absolutely positioned element will therefore overlap other content unless you take action to prevent it.
 Sometimes, of course, this overlap is exactly what you desire, but you should be aware of it, to make sure you are getting the layout you want!

+An element with position: fixed; is positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled.

 Fixed positioning is really just a specialized form of absolute positioning; elements with fixed positioning are fixed relative to the viewport/browser window rather than the containing element; even if the page is scrolled, they stay in exactly the same position inside the browser window.